Kamil Munim

 Muhammad Kamil bin Abdul Munim (محمّد كامل بن عبدالمنعم; born 29 April 1990) is a Malaysian politician and lawyer who has served as the Political Secretary to the Minister of Finance of Malaysia since January 2023.
 He is a member and the Division Chief of Padang Rengas of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
-He has served as the 6th Youth Chief of PKR since May 2025.
+He has served as the 6th Youth Chief of PKR following the 2025 party election.

 Early life and education

-Muhammad Kamil bin Abdul Munim was born on 29 April 1990 at Kuala Kangsar Hospital, Kuala Kangsar, Perak, Malaysia.
-Muhammad Kamil is the 11th child out of 12 siblings of Abdul Munim Mohd Zain (his father) and Salasiah Mahiyudin (his mother).
-His father is also a politician, who once contested as a Malaysian Islamic Party (PAS) candidate in the 1995 and 1999 Malaysian general elections in the Lubok Merbau in the Padang Rengas constituency.
-His grandfather, Mohd Zain Mohd Noh, was one of the founders of Maahad Al-Yahyawiyah, Padang Rengas, Perak.
+Muhammad Kamil was born on 29 April 1990 at Kuala Kangsar Hospital in Kuala Kangsar, Perak.
+He is the eleventh of twelve children born to Abdul Munim Mohd Zain and Salasiah Mahiyudin.
+His family comes from a notable political and religious background in the neighbouring Padang Rengas.
+His father, Abdul Munim, is a politician who twice contested the Lubok Merbau state seat for the Malaysian Islamic Party (PAS) during the 1995 and 1999 general elections.
+His paternal grandfather, Mohd Zain Mohd Noh, was co-founder of Maahad Al-Yahyawiyah, a local religious institution in Padang Rengas.

-Muhammad Kamil attended Raja Muda Musa Primary School, Kuala Kangsar (1997–2002) and Bukit Merchu Secondary School, Kuala Kangsar (2003–2007).
-After he graduated from his high school, he went to the Centre for Foundation Studies, International Islamic University Malaysia (IIUM), Gambang, Pahang for one year from 2008 until 2009.
-He later pursuing his Bachelor of Laws (LLB) degree at the Ahmad Ibrahim Kulliyyah of Laws (AIKOL), International Islamic University Malaysia (IIUM), Gombak, Selangor (2010–2013).
-During his university years, he was once elected as the Student Representative in the AIKOL faculty seat and appointed as the Chairman of Academic and Intellectual Affairs.
+Kamil received his early education in his hometown, attending Raja Muda Musa Primary School (1997–2002) and Bukit Merchu Secondary School (2003–2007) in Kuala Kangsar.
+He continued with his pre-university studies at the Centre for Foundation Studies at the International Islamic University Malaysia (IIUM) in Gambang, Pahang from 2008 to 2009.
+He graduated in 2013 with a Bachelor of Laws (LLB) from the university's Ahmad Ibrahim Kulliyyah of Laws (AIKOL) at its main campus in Gombak, Selangor.
+During his university years, he was actively involved in student activism, being elected student representative for the AIKOL faculty seat and later appointed as Chairman of Academic and Intellectual Affairs within the student governing body.

-Law career
+Legal career

-After graduating from the International Islamic University Malaysia (IIUM), Muhammad Kamil began his career as a lawyer at the law firm of Messrs.
-K K Lim & Associates on 2014.
+Upon graduating from the International Islamic University Malaysia (IIUM), Muhammad Kamil began his career as a lawyer in 2014, becoming a legal partner at the law firm of K K Lim & Associates in Kota Damansara, Selangor.
 He was admitted to the Malaysian Bar on 3 July 2015.